 • Minor Log Grids 2 5: This adds and labels minor log grids between major grids at the 2 and 5 positions.

-• Baseline: This adds a plot of the value 0.0 for use as a reference.
+- Label All Minor Grids: This labels minor grids. - Baseline: This adds a plot of the value 0.0 for use as a reference.

 • Horizontal Cursor: In cursor mode (F8), this adds horizontal cursors to complement the vertical cursors.